Anchusa officinalis: Names

-The name for the genus Anchusa is botanical Latin derived from the Greek "agchousa" or "egchousa", the name for plants from which rouge were made.
+The name for the genus Anchusa is botanical Latin derived from the Greek "agchousa" ["angchousa"] or "egchousa", the name for plants from which rouge were made.
 From the Greek word "egchousizein", to put on rouge.
 The species name, or specific epithet, officinalis is an adjective used in medieval Latin meaning of a workshop.
 This name has been applied to many plants that have or had a common use.

 This plant is frequently called "common bugloss" in the United States, distinguishing it from Anchusa arvensis which is frequently called simply "bugloss".
 It is also sometimes called "small garden buglosse".
 This name is a reference to the blue flowers suggesting the blueish tongue of a cow, from medieval Latin "buglossus", ox-toungued.

 The names "common alkanet" or simply "alkanet" are frequently used for this species, but alkanet alone is occasionally used for other species such as Alkanna tinctoria, Pentaglottis sempervirens, Brunnera macrophylla, or to the genus Anchusa as a whole.
 This name comes to English by way of Spanish from the Moorish Arabic "al-hannat", henna, though the plants have nothing to do with each other.